Find Affordable College Courses

 Coral Gables, FL

-With a ranking of #9, University of Miami did quite well on this year’s best value schools for urban and regional planning students working on their graduate certificate.
-U Miami is a fairly large private not-for-profit school located in the city of Coral Gables.
+University of Miami did quite well in this year’s ranking of the best places for urban and regional planning students to get a graduate certificate.
+It came in at #9 on the list.
+U Miami is a large private not-for-profit school located in the small city of Coral Gables.

 Out-of-state tuition fees for graduate students at U Miami are $41,036 per year.